tonyfarag2007/Huffman-File-Compressor/README.md

 ## Why It's Useful

 - Works on real binary data, not just text
-- The compressed format is self-contained and portable — no external configuration needed to decompress
+- The compressed format is self-contained and portable, no external configuration needed to decompress due to metadata
 - Useful for understanding how real compression tools like ZIP and DEFLATE work under the hood at the entropy coding layer

 ## Technical Highlights